flo071/zoin_installer/README.md

 # Zoin installer

-## Installer for Zoin desktop wallet on Ubuntu 17.10
+## Installer for Zoin desktop wallet on Ubuntu 17.04 and 17.10

 ### How to use?